 It is possible to operate the SRAM without using the JTAG feature.
-To disable the TAP controller, TCK must be tied LOW(Vss) to prevent clocking of the device.
+To disable the TAP controller, TCK must be tied LOW (V{SS}) to prevent clocking of the device.
 TDI and TMS are internally pulled up and may be unconnected.
-They may alternately be connected to Vdd through a pull-up resistor.
-TDO should be left unconnected.
-Upon power-up, the device will come up in a reset state which will not interfere with the operation of the device.
+They may alternately be connected to V{DD} through a pull up resistor.
+TDO must be left unconnected.
+On power up, the device comes up in a reset state, which does not interfere with the operation of the device.